-I’m here today to share the story of my real estate scouting trip to Arpino Italy (Population ~7,000).
+I’m here today to share the story of my real estate scouting trip to Arpino, Italy (Population ~7,000).
 No frills, just the facts of what I experienced on October 30, 2020.
-I spent all of 10 hours in the area so by no means do I believe I’ve seen it all.
-What I saw however was a quaint little town set atop the valley with a lot of potential for rest and relaxation.
+I spent all of 10 hours in the area, so I believe I’ve seen it all by no means.
+However, I saw a quaint little town set atop the valley with a lot of potential for relaxation

 I started my journey on the north west edge of Arpino.
-Parking in front of a bar(Cafè) with a great view of a majestic Italian countryside.
+Parking in front of a bar(Cafè) with a great view of the majestic Italian countryside.
 I didn’t know anything about the area.
 It was a great accidental reward for driving through the night.
-The day before I shadowed Davide Mengoli in Italy’s heel, otherwise known as the Salento Peninsula.
-It was a good 6.5 hour trip which allowed me a few hours sleep in the car at an Autogrill gas station on the way.
-(Yes, I can sleep in a car) By the time I reached Arpino, I was a bit more rested, but definitely not at the top of my game.
+I shadowed Davide Mengoli in Italy’s heel the day before, otherwise known as the Salento Peninsula.
+It was a good 6.5-hour trip which allowed me a few hours of sleep in the car at an Autogrill gas station on the way.
+(Yes, I can sleep in a car) By the time I reached Arpino, I was more rested but not at the top of my game.

-I was to meet Kylie Cossa, an Australian expat who currently resides in Arpino with her Italian husband and daughters.
-It would be a bit before Kylie arrived so I took an extra car nap from my personal hilltop perch.
+I was to meet Kylie Cossa, an Australian ex-pat who currently resides in Arpino with her Italian husband and daughters.
+It would be a bit before Kylie arrived, so I took an extra car nap from my hilltop perch.
 Short but sweet.

 It was time to get out and see what Arpino had to offer.
-We were still a few minutes off from meeting Kylie, so I thought I’d head up the switchbacks starting at the steps of the church with ‘Madonna delle Grazie’ written in cursive cast iron on its entry.
+We were still a few minutes off from meeting Kylie, so I thought I’d head up the switchbacks starting at the church’s steps with ‘Madonna Delle Grazie’ written in cursive cast iron on its entry.

-This upper section Arpino Italy was extremely quiet whereas I saw very few individuals outside their homes.
-It was nearly 9 am, and most likely those that were venturing outside had already gathered in the main piazza for their morning coffee.
+This upper section of Arpino, Italy, was extremely quiet, whereas I saw few individuals outside their homes.
+It was nearly 9 am, and most likely, those venturing outside had already gathered in the main piazza for their morning coffee.
 The piazza, I would discover later on upon meeting Kylie.

 After enjoying the sunlight as I peered down on the value overtop the adjacent olive grove, I spotted a cow trail that continued up the hill past the garage of the half finished stone villa.
 I figured I’ve got time and started to ascend.

-I knew that if nothing else I’d find the best view in the valley to share with everyone on youtube and was hopeful to find more, but would never have guessed that I’d find ‘The Sacred Stairs’ of Arpino inside ‘La chiesa di San Girolamo’ which was now a ruin with collapsing ceilings and eroded walls.
+I knew that, if nothing else, I’d find the best view in the valley to share with everyone on youtube and was hoping to find more.
+Still, I would never have guessed that I’d find ‘The Sacred Stairs’ of Arpino inside ‘La Chiesa di San Girolamo,’ which was now a ruin with collapsing ceilings and eroded walls.
 Below is the video I shared on youtube of that experience.

 This Church tour was the perfect bonus after my experience touring houses in Salento because I could imagine the history and significance of these old churches as described by Davide.
-You can find those videos on the playlist ‘Apulia’ of my Youtube channel.
+You can find those videos on my Youtube channel’s playlist ‘Apulia.’

 The roof caved in front of the Scala Santa